What Renderer Should I Use In Cinema 4D?

 If you or your studio have already made the jump to GPU rendering and have outfitted your workstations with multiple Nvidia GPU’s then I can firmly recommend Redshift as the best solution for you at this time.

-For those dedicated to CPU or who have a deep appreciation for features/scalability: Arnold
+For those on Mac, dedicated to CPU, or who have a deep appreciation for features/scalability: Arnold

 For those of you still on the Mac platform or who have already invested heavily in CPU machines/farms, I recommend using Arnold as your primary renderer.